🩺 Diabetes for UK GPs

 - Changes in visual acuity

-Referring to hospital
+Referring to Hospital

 Clear criteria for admission, same-day, and routine referrals

-🚨 Admission
+🚨 Immediate Hospital Admission

 Admit to hospital if the person is at risk of a hyperglycaemic emergency: